The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Discussion

 \subsection{RQ3: Which trends and chances for future research can be derived from the existing literature?}

-In this paper we have systematically analyzed 108 publications with 154 user interventions to assist in dealing with misinformation online.
+In this paper, we have systematically analyzed {163} publications with {228} user interventions to assist in dealing with misinformation online.
 Our findings reveal current trends and movements in human-computer interaction, psychology, information systems, and communication sciences.
-As potential avenues for future research we propose the following questions and interests:
+As potential avenues for future research, we propose the following questions and interests:

 \textbf{(1) Are approaches for specific platforms transferable to other new platforms?} With regard to particularly relevant contexts of use, it is also necessary to consider current and emergent social media platforms.
 Social media platforms are constantly changing.
-For some time now, there has been a noticeable trend toward TikTok, and Facebook in particular is losing a great deal of its importance, especially among younger people.
+For some time now, there has been a noticeable trend toward TikTok, and Facebook, in particular, is losing a great deal of its importance, especially among younger people.
 In order not to have to reinvent the wheel again and again, studies on the transferability of findings to new types of platforms are important.
-While the majority of studies surveyed much-researched platforms such as Twitter and Facebook (e.g., \citep{bhuiyan_feedreflect_2018,kim_eye_2021,ozturk_combating_2015,mena_cleaning_2020}; see Figure \ref{fig:yearanzahl} and Section \ref{sec:methodologicaloverviews}), there has been little research on misinformation on image- and video-based platforms such as Instagram and TikTok.
-Given the usage rates of these media, particularly among youth, and the increasing relevance of the platforms for misinformation (e.g., concerning the Ukraine war), addressing this research gap is considered particularly relevant.
-At the same time, there are major obstacles to overcome here, especially with regard to the availability of labeled datasets.
+While the majority of studies surveyed much-researched platforms such as Twitter {(now X)} and Facebook (e.g., \citep{bhuiyan_feedreflect_2018,kim_eye_2021,ozturk_combating_2015,mena_cleaning_2020}; see Figure \ref{fig:yearanzahl} and Section \ref{sec:methodologicaloverviews}), there has been little research on misinformation on image- and video-based platforms such as Instagram and TikTok.
+Given the usage rates of these media, particularly among youth, and the increasing relevance of the platforms for misinformation (e.g., concerning the Russian-Ukrainian war), addressing this research gap is considered particularly relevant.
+At the same time, there are major obstacles to overcome here, especially with regard to the availability of labeled datasets, {as they typically already exist for Twitter/X but are very time-consuming and complex to establish for video data.}